Form of report to the Procurator Fiscal

 3) Prepare a list of witnesses on form LPS 3, this will be copied and pasted into the SRAWEB submission by the litigation officer.

-- Next file all productions that support the case, including photographs and expert reports.
-These should be preceded by a productions summary sheet (LPS 7) listing the productions and the names of witnesses who will speak to them.
+6) Next file all productions that support the case, including photographs and expert reports.
+These should be preceded by the production sheet ( LPS 7) listing the productions and the names of witnesses who will speak to them.
 NB statements taken under caution from suspects are productions and should be included in this part of the report and identified in the witness statements of the inspectors who carried out the interview.

-8) The Prosecution Report should be filed in the blue cover currently used.
-There is no need to prepare the second (buff) copy until the Fiscal requests a full report either to help there decision to proceed, or for trial preparation.
-The Investigating Inspectors Report and all other documents should be saved in an appropriate drive so that the litigation officer can access it (suggest that each operational team opens a SRAWEB PR folder).
+• 8) The Prosecution Report should be filed.
+There is no need to prepare a second copy until the Fiscal requests a full report either to help their decision to proceed, or for trial preparation.
+The Investigating Inspector's Report and all other documents should be saved in TRIM so that the litigation officer can access it.

 9) The Investigating Inspector or Principal Inspector by local agreement should prepare letters to be sent to the company, safety representatives, injured person or bereaved family and Victim Information and Advice (VIA) for fatal accidents, as appropriate, informing them that investigation is complete and a Report (do not say Prosecution Report) sent to the Procurator Fiscal.
 These letters should be undated as they will be dispatched by the litigation officer when the PR is sent to the Fiscal (and not before).
 It is a matter for local decision as to who should sign the letters.